Providing cover that’s designed for motor trades and tyre retailers

 - There is more to protecting your business than simply insuring the physical assets.
 Business interruption insurance covers your business’ financial position, following a property loss, starting from the date of the loss and extending to when the turnover levels are back to its pre-loss level.

-Emerging risks and trends for Tyrepower members to consider
+Emerging risks and trends for Dunlop Super Dealers to consider

 - Driving customer vehicles.
-As part of your business, you will inevitably sit behind the wheel of a customer’s vehicle.
+As part of your business you will inevitably sit behind the wheel of a customer’s vehicle.
 Are you sufficiently covered for damage to a customer’s vehicle whilst you or one of your employees are driving?
-This is the most common claim submitted by members.
+This is the most common claim submitted by dealers.

 - During the normal course of repairing vehicles, unfortunately mistakes can happen, damage occurs and rectification of faulty workmanship is required.
 Fortunately, this is a risk you can insure against.